felipecarrillo100/riux-project/README.md

 ```
 ant build
 ```
-Ant wilt create an npm pachate riux-x.x.x.tgz file that you can install directly in your project or deploy it in an npm repository
+Ant wilt create an npm package "riux-x.x.x.tgz" file that you can install directly in your project or deploy it in an npm repository

 ## To use